mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

 Computational physics models generally use discretized physical domains (grids) to transform physical laws into systems of equations that can be solved by numerical methods.
 The discretization of a physical domain introduces discretization error, which can be reduced in two ways:

+:math:`h`-refinement
-- h-refinement: Increasing the resolution of the grid.
+    Increasing the resolution of the grid.
+:math:`p`-refinement
-- p-refinement: Increasing the order of the numerical approximation at each cell.
+    Increasing the order of the numerical approximation at each cell.

 In a grid refinement study, we demonstrate that iterative h-refinement converges to the exact solution.
 For a given grid/mesh, the grid spacing is